gerkill/Classic-Arcade-Game/README.md

 This is a project from Udacity's Nanodegree program "Front-End Web Developer".
 The project is based on the arcade game 'Frogger' by Konami (https://en.wikipedia.org/wiki/Frogger)

 <b>To Run The Game</b>
-<p>Click on "Clone or Download" in this repository and download it as a ZIP file.
-Extract the folder content and open "index.html" from a browser for the game to run.
-Follow the on-screen instructions.
+Download the repository:
+Click download ZIP on the right of the screen, then extract the zip file to your computer, or clone the repository using git.
+Navigate to where you unzipped the file or cloned the repository.
+Double-click index.html to open the game in your browser.
+Follow the onscreen instructions.

 <b>Game Rules</b>
 <p>The goal of the game is for the player to reach the water tiles while avoiding getting hit by the bugs.
 When you reach the water you pass to the next level where the difficulty increases, making the bugs move faster.
 If you get hit you loose and go back to the first level.